en9apr/sphinx/_build/html/_sources/python.txt

    In [3]: type(c)

-Division using integers is in three ways:
+Division using integers is in two ways:

 * Integer / Integer = Integer